 Whichever reasons that might have necessitated the test; the procedure is often the same.

 There are several types of urinalysis test available and used by different Laboratories.
 While some provide in-depth analysis, others are disposable test kits that provide instantaneous results.
+Many times you can find a 5 panel drug test that can be done at home without having to run out to a lab.
+They might be a little less accurate than a full fledged test, but some companies only require basic drug tests.

 We have covered the various types of urine drug test available below.